rae-shaw/hashicorp_homework_r_shaw/terraform-getting-started.md

 You've learned how to install, initialize, and provision Terraform and your infrastructure.
 Before moving on to more complex topics, we'll go over how to destroy the infrastructure.

-Type `destroy` to terminate the resources previously defined.
+Use the `destroy` command to terminate the resources previously defined.

 ```shell
 $ terraform destroy